JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/phase6-progress.md

 5. Can download profile JSON for offline editing
 6. Can upload edited JSON file (auto-saves)
 7. Can create new profiles (e.g., "Executive", "Contractor")
-8. Can push configs to all Goose instances (mock - returns count)
+8. Can push configs to all goose instances (mock - returns count)
 9. Can view live logs (mock - shows sample logs)
 10. Can click external links (Keycloak, Privacy Guard UIs, API Docs)